LoopViewOnly/alpha-challs/alpha.md

 1. Add a line break `<br>` between two sentences in a paragraph.
 2. Insert a horizontal line `<hr>` to divide two sections of the page.
 3. Add an image `<img>` for your favorite animal.
-4. Add a clickable link `<a>` that takes us to your favorite animal wikipedia page.
+4. Add a clickable link `<a>` that takes us to your favorite animal Wikipedia page.

 ---